 The Foundation Course is a study program mainly taught in English that includes several fields of study.

 It is primarily aimed at candidates who do not have the minimum schooling requirements (12 years) requested by the current legislation for the university access.

 If you do not meet the entry criteria for your chosen undergraduate course, a foundation course may offer you an alternative admission route.

-This programme is also meant for students interested in learning or improving their Italian language skills.
+This program is also meant for students interested in learning or improving their Italian language skills.
 There are 288 hours of lessons in English and 320 hours of Italian language classes over the whole year of study.

 Each Foundation Course credit (CFC) is equivalent to 8 hours of lectures in class.

 If you successfully complete the Foundation Course program you will be able to apply for a Bachelor’s Degree at the University of Pisa without passing the Italian language exam normally required for non-EU students.

 Also, Foundation Course students who choose to take Math and Principles of Economics and Management and obtain the vote equal to or greater than 27/30, can get 3 up to 5 points in the evaluation procedure for the admission in the BA in Management for Business and Economics at the University of Pisa.